 Functional Beverage Brands Funding Success Stories

-When it comes to non-alcoholic brands, functional beverages enhanced with mood- and mind-boosting ingredients are at the top of their game right now.
+When it comes to non-alcoholic brands, functional beverage products enhanced with mood- and mind-boosting ingredients are at the top of their game right now.
 Traditional medicinals like turmeric or ginkgo for improved memory are found in many brands.
 Stress-relieving supplements called adaptogens are there too, including CBD and cordyceps mushroom.
 Then there are nootropics – choline, herbal ginseng, and caffeine-like ingredients for cognitive function.

 Which brands do best may depend in part on which ingredients and packaging they choose.
-A new study by consumer data firm Veylinx indicates that non-alcoholic, canned drinks infused with CBD are 16 percent more attractive to consumers than other non-alcoholic brands.
+A new study by consumer data firm Veylinx indicates that non-alcoholic, canned beverage products infused with CBD are 16 percent more attractive to consumers than other non-alcoholic brands.
 Adding the words “natural mood boosters” pushed demand up nine percent, according to the study.

 Odyssey Elixir